swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

 * **Hasher Customizability** -- `hash(into:)` moves the initialization
   of `Hasher` out of `Hashable` types, and into hashing collections.
-This allows the standard library to customize `Hasher` to each collection instance.
+This allows us to customize `Hasher` to the needs of each hashing data structure.
 For example, the stdlib could start using a different seed value for every new `Set` and `Dictionary` instance; this somewhat improves reliability by making hash values even less predictable, but (probably more importantly), it